stacksjs/reverse-proxy/README.md

 import type { TlsConfig } from '@stacksjs/rpx'
 import { startProxy } from '@stacksjs/rpx'

+export interface CleanupConfig {
+  hosts: boolean // clean up /etc/hosts, defaults to false
+  certs: boolean // clean up certificates, defaults to false }

 export interface ReverseProxyConfig {
   from: string // domain to proxy from, defaults to localhost:3000
   to: string // domain to proxy to, defaults to stacks.localhost cleanUrls?: boolean // removes the .html extension from URLs, defaults to false
-  https: boolean | TlsConfig // automatically uses https, defaults to true, also redirects http to https etcHostsCleanup?: boolean // automatically cleans up /etc/hosts, defaults to false
+  https: boolean | TlsConfig // automatically uses https, defaults to true, also redirects http to https cleanup?: boolean | CleanupConfig // automatically cleans up /etc/hosts, defaults to false
   verbose: boolean // log verbose output, defaults to false }